-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the combined oral contraceptive pill (COCP), including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the combined oral contraceptive pill (COCP), including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.

 What is the combined contraceptive pill?

-Ensuring to use patient-friendly language, explain that the combined pill contains both oestrogen and progesterone, hence the name “combined”.
-Explain that there are a number of different types of combined pills.
+Using patient-friendly language, explain that the combined pill contains both oestrogen and progesterone.
+Explain that there are a number of different types of combined pills available.

 What are the different types of pill available?

-You can explain to the patient that there are three main types of pills:
+Explain to the patient that there are three main types of combined pills:

-The Monophasic 21-day pill.
-The most common type of pill where each pill has the same amount of hormone in it.
-The pill is taken for 21 days then there is a 7-day break. ¹
+The monophasic 21-day pill is the most common type of combined pill.
+Each pill has the same amount of hormone in it and the monophasic pill is taken for 21 days followed by a 7-day break. ¹

-The Phasic 21-day pill.
-The pills contain different amounts of hormone and therefore must be taken in the correct order.
-The pill is taken for 21 days then there is a 7-day break. ¹
+The phasic 21-day pill: each pill contains a different amount of hormone and therefore the pills must be taken in the correct order.
+The phasic pill is taken for 21 days followed by a 7-day break. ¹

 How does the combined pill work?